top of page

 About Scott

 Routenberg's film credits on IMDB.com include director Peter Krygowski's award-winning film noir short "The Joes" (2021).
-In 2007 Routenberg was commissioned by Day 1 Studios and Lucas Arts to write demo music for the video game Fracture.
+In 2007 Routenberg was commissioned by Day 1 Studios and Lucas Arts to write demo music for the video game Fracture (PS3/XBox360).

-Routenberg is a graduate of the University of Miami Frost School of Music and the University of North Carolina at Chapel Hill.
-Dr. Routenberg is currently Associate Professor of Jazz Piano at Ball State University, where he received the 2018-2019 College of Fine Arts Dean's Creative Endeavor Award for the School of Music.
+Dr. Routenberg is tenured Associate Professor of Jazz Piano at Ball State University School of Music, where he received the 2018-2019 College of Fine Arts Dean's Creative Endeavor Award for the School of Music.
 Dr. Routenberg's students have played the Montreux Jazz Festival and Dizzy's Club at Lincoln Center, and have won scholarships and awards including the DownBeat Student Music Awards.
-Routenberg served on the jury for the prestigious American Pianists Association Jazz Piano Competition Premiere Series (2018-2019), where he helped choose Cole Porter Fellowship winner Emmet Cohen.
-Dr. Routenberg reprised his role as a juror in the 2022-2023 American Pianists Awards season, with Isaiah J. Thompson winning the $200,000 Cole Porter Fellowship, which is the largest jazz prize in the world.
+Routenberg served twice on the jury for the prestigious American Pianists Association Jazz Piano Competition Premiere Series, where he helped choose the $200,000 Cole Porter Fellowship winners Emmet Cohen and Isaiah J. Thompson (the largest jazz prize in the world).
+Routenberg is a graduate and Featured Studio Music and Jazz Alumnus of the University of Miami Frost School of Music and an alumnus of the University of North Carolina at Chapel Hill

 bottom of page